Fix: Rspack Not Working — Build Failing, Loaders Not Applying, or Dev Server Not Starting

 CSS @import in type: 'css' doesn’t resolve node_modules — by default, Rspack’s built-in CSS resolves @import relative to the file.
 For @import 'package-name/styles.css', prefix with ~: @import '~package-name/styles.css'.
 Or switch to postcss-loader with postcss-import which resolves node_modules automatically.

-For related build tool issues, see Fix: esbuild Not Working and Fix: Webpack Bundle Size Too Large.
+For related build tool issues, see Fix: esbuild Not Working, Fix: Webpack Bundle Size Too Large, Fix: webpack Alias Not Working, and Fix: Vite Failed to Resolve Import.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.